yashm4-4/Graph_Algorithms_in_Biological_Pathway_Analysis/README_DATA.md

 **These values allow the pathway to be represented as a directed weighted graph, where “capacity” is used for max-flow/min-cut and “cost” is used for shortest-path algorithms.**

+# Overview of Glycolysis

+The biochemical reactions of glycolysis convert glucose directly into pyruvate.
+The biological characteristics of glycolysis that are important to our research include:

+1) Glycolytic pathway ATP costs (ATP Investment):

+- Hexokinase and Phosphofructokinase are enzymes that consume ATP; therefore, they have the greatest ATP costs of the glycolytic pathway.

+2) Branching Point

+- Fructose-1,6-bisphosphate can be converted into two different products (G3P or DHAP).

+3) Energy Payoff Phase (Phase)

+- Phosphoglycerate Kinase and Pyruvate Kinase produce ATP; therefore, they have low or negative ATP costs.

+4) Convergence Point:

+- The branches of the glycolytic pathway merge at similar points to produce pyruvate.

+The analysis of this model of glycolysis clearly shows that glycolysis can be used to demonstrate bottlenecks and optimal routes.